FAU-LAP/NOMAD-CAMELS/docs/instrument_drivers.md

 The `--no-cache-dir` flag prevents any locally saved NOMAD-CAMELS version to be installed instead of the most recent remote version.\
 > &#9888; The index-url must be changed of course when installing from PyPi &#9888;

+---

 ### Advanced Driver Information

-The directory should be named like the device.

-`device`.py
+**Regarding the `*.py` file.**

-This should include a class `subclass` which inherits from `main_classes.device_class.Device`.
+It should include a class `subclass` which inherits from `main_classes.device_class.Device`.
-The Arguments here should be set in the __init__ by the subclass (following) the documentation of the Device class.
+The arguments here should be set in the __init__ by the subclass (following) the documentation of the Device class.
 For most devices, nothing further should be necessary in this class.
-In the attribute `files`, you should list all files, needed for an IOC to support this device.
-These should be in the same directory.

-The `subclass_config`, inheriting from `main_classes.device_class.Device_Config`.
-It should provide the necessary configuration for the device and put this information into the device's `config`, `settings` and `ioc_settings` attributes.
+The `subclass_config`, inheriting from `main_classes.device_class.Device_Config` should provide the necessary configuration for the device and put this information into the device's `config`, `settings` and `ioc_settings` attributes.

-`device_ophyd.py`
+**Regarding the `*ophyd.py` file.**

 This should include a class (meaningfully named) inheriting from `ophyd.Device`.
-Here you may set all the components the device has.
-Components are called 'channels' in CAMELS and is what you use to write and read to and from instruments.
-Those with a kind='normal' (or not specified) will appear as channels inside CAMELS.
-Those with kind='config' should be part of the configuration-Widget.
+Here you may set all the components the device has. \
+Components that are created with kind='normal' (or not specified) will appear as channels inside CAMELS.
+Channels can be set and read and are the main way CAMELS communicates with devices during measurements. \
+Components with kind='config' should be part of the configuration-widget.
 <p style="text-align:left;">
   <span style="color: grey;">
   <a href="../index.html">&larr; Back</a>